taufik-nurrohman/markdown/README.md

 From time to time, the history of Mecha slowly forms the dialect of this Markdown converter.
-The Markdown extension used by Mecha [was first](https://github.com/mecha-cms/mecha/tree/v1.2.2) built with [Michel Fortin’s Markdown converter](https://michelf.ca/projects/php-markdown) (which I believe is the very first port of a PHP-based Markdown converter originally written by [John Gruber](https://daringfireball.net/projects/markdown) in Perl).
-Until the release of [Mecha version 1.2.3](https://github.com/mecha-cms/mecha/tree/v1.2.3), I decided to switch to [Parsedown](https://github.com/erusev/parsedown) because it was quite popular at the time and it can also do the conversion process much faster.
-Emanuil Rusev’s way of detecting the block type [by reading the first character](https://github.com/erusev/parsedown/tree/1.7.4#questions) is, in my opinion, very genius and efficient.
+The Markdown extension used by Mecha [was first](https://github.com/mecha-cms/mecha/tree/v1.2.2) built with [Michel Fortin’s Markdown converter](https://michelf.ca/projects/php-markdown) (which I believe is the very first port of a PHP-based Markdown converter originally written in Perl by [John Gruber](https://daringfireball.net/projects/markdown)).
+Until the release of [Mecha version 1.2.3](https://github.com/mecha-cms/mecha/tree/v1.2.3), I decided to switch to [Parsedown](https://github.com/erusev/parsedown) because it was quite popular at the time.
+It can also do the conversion process much faster.
+Emanuil Rusev’s way of detecting the block type [by reading the first character](https://github.com/erusev/parsedown/tree/1.7.4#questions) is, in my opinion, very clever and efficient.

 Tests
 -----